Westley-Winks/website_rev_3/content/writing/Complibot.md

 ---
-title: Complibot
+title: "Complibot"
-slug: complibot
 date: 2022-04-29
-draft: false
-toc: false
+include_in_hugo: true
 ---

-*This piece first appeared on the [Until It's Not Fun](https://untilitsnotfun.com/posts/2022-04-29/) newsletter.*
+*This piece first appeared on the [Until It’s Not Fun](https://untilitsnotfun.com/posts/2022-04-29/) newsletter.*

 In January 2022, I built my first Discord bot.
 It was very crudely put together and completely unreliable.
 Jacob wanted a bot in the server that would randomly insult our friends during the day.
 Put simply, he wanted a bot that was mildly an asshole.
 On that weekday in Powell Butte, Complibot was born.